fluid-dev/hexo-fluid-docs/docs/en/guide/README.md

 ### Slogan

-The typewriter text in the large image of the home page can be set in the theme configuration file whether to turn on or not:
+The typewriter text in the large image of the home page can be set in the **theme config**uration file whether to turn on or not:

 ```yaml
 index: